Updated Winter 2020

 Most memory foam is polyurethane and it’s usually more toxic than your standard polyurethane foam, though they are not all the same.
 There is a range of chemicals added to produce memory foam for the different brands.

 The only non-toxic memory foam out there is Essentia, which is natural latex-based.
 VOC levels 36 μg /m3.

-> I looked up “background VOC levels” and found this to be background levels (though everything ads up) – here is one study and here is another study to confirm this.
+When researching “background VOC levels” I did find this to be within background levels (though everything ads up).
+Here is one study and here is another study to confirm this.
 Background levels of formaldehyde can be found here.

-> It contains Kevlar as a flame retardant.
+It contains Kevlar as a flame retardant.

 5. Non-Toxic Polyurethane (IKEA)